greggbjensen/power-runner/README.md

 PowerShell Script runnner that loads scripts from paths and parses commmand line parameters to present a tabbed form and output window.

-## Features
-- Set all command parameters using inputs, drop downs, and checkboxes that auto-size
-- Keep track of many instances in a tabbed experience
-- Scans requested directories to show heirarchical scripts in one place
-- Double click a script to quickly edit and run
-- Store and share saved command line parameters as a profile
-- Run as administrator to execute elevated scripts
-- Quickly stop and start runs with a button
-- Search and browse console output
-- Click Edit to go directly to source
-- Automatically keeps itself up to date

 ## Example

 ``` PowerShell